What is it?

 Mask work creates a complete training for all theatre artists, laying the foundation for work on characters for all performance genres.
 When the mask is later removed, participants are left with an enhanced physical awareness and an array of performance tools necessary to navigate the world of theatre-play and dramatic transposition.

-This term encompasses the study of specific types of theatre masks including: Neutral Masks, Larval Masks, Primary Mask, the modern day masks of Human Comedy, half masks of Commedia dell’Arte.
+This term encompasses the study of specific types of theatre masks including: Neutral Masks, Larval Masks, Primary Mask, the modern day masks of Human Comedy and the half masks of Commedia dell’arte.

 Term C - Clown and Comedy

 The Red Nose is the smallest mask in the world; poetic, comical and very personal, the clown is not a character, but a "state of being”.
 Letting go of all intentions, the students connect with the power of presence while exploring their individuality and unique folly.